Abega1642/toetrandro-etl/README.md

 > 🗺️ *When is the best time to visit a city based on weather conditions?*

-This project combines automation, data modeling, and interactive dashboards to deliver actionable travel recommendations.
+This project combines automation, data modeling, and interactive dashboards to deliver actionable travel recommendations based on real-time and historical climate data.

 ---